Skip to content

 (01) Approach

 The gear matters.
-But what you'll notice first is that someone's actually listening.
+But the first thing you'll feel is that someone's genuinely paying attention.

 Before anything else, the question is whether the groove feels right and the emotion is coming through.
 You won't have to fight to be understood as a player.
 That part's a given.